 The Anchor School is a uniform school.
 All scholars must always be in uniform while at the school.
 If a scholar is not wearing their full uniform, they must correct the missing element of their uniform prior to reporting to class.
 The only required elements of the uniform for all students are: (1) a school permitted polo shirt or top, (2) school permitted bottoms, and (3) school permitted shoes.
+Scholars are required to wear a TAS-branded uniform shirt, tucked into blue or khaki uniform bottoms or an approved skort with a belt through any visible belt loops.
+Outerwear can be a plain school color or house color (dark or light blue, gold or yellow, standard orange, or standard green) worn over the uniform collared shirt, or branded TAS outerwear.
+Long sleeves are permitted under the uniform shirt.

-SCHOOL PERMITTED ITEMS
+SCHOOL PERMITTED ITEM EXAMPLES